NeuroRVQ: Multi-Scale Biosignal Tokenization for Generative Foundation Models: Temporal Encoder Configuration Tokenizer Hyperparameter Settings

-Table \ref{tab:hyperparameters_appendix} summarises the hyperparameters used for training the tokenizer and for pre-training and fine-tuning the foundation model.
-Certain choices (e.g., batch size) were constrained by hardware, while others were guided by ablation studies (e.g., using 8 codebooks per RVQ yielded the lowest reconstruction error; see \S\ref{apx:number_of_books}).
+Table \ref{tab:hyperparameters_appendix_tokenizer} summarises the hyperparameters used for training the tokenizer as described in Section \ref{sec:tokenizer_training_analysis}.
+Certain choices (e.g., batch size) were constrained by hardware, while others were guided by ablation studies and scaling analyses (see Section \ref{sec:scaling_analysis}).